Chopping / Serving / Cheese - Boards

 Oak makes a good surface for a serving or charcouterie board, though is somewhat less resilient for continued use as a chopping board, locally sourced wood.

-How to buy: Most boards will be engraved to order and will be ready in about 7 days, just pick which design/s you want on the board.
+How to buy: I have a small stock of ready engraved boards and can engrave others to order within about 7 days, just pick which design/s you want on the board.
 Please with your details and the board pattern you want.
 By default the engravings and handles are placed as shown in the examples on this page.

 Delivery within or collection to / from Great Paxton.
-Payment by bank transfer or in cash (correct change only) at delivery / pick-up.
+Payment by bank transfer or in cash at delivery / pick-up.

 Board Care

 Use the plain side of the board for cutting to preserve the engraving and use the engraved side as a serving board or for display.
-Wash as usual with a little washing up liquid, don't put them in the dishwasher.
+Wash as usual with a little washing up liquid, don't soak them or put them in the dishwasher.

 A coat of food safe "chopping board oil" once or twice a year for hardwood boards and every month or two for other woods will keep them looking good and protect the wood.